Netcracker/qubership-opensearch/docs/public/troubleshooting.md

    Then wait some time for `autofollow` process run replication again.

+### Recommendations

-**Note**: This option cleans all index data presented on the standby side.
+This option cleans all index data presented on the standby side.
 Make sure to remove this and check whether OpenSearch on the active side has correct changes.